 So, you want more sales.
 Potential customers need time before they know you, trust you, and decide to buy.
 The good news is that you don't need your sales reps calling people all the time.
 Instead, automate the lead nurturing process by setting up a marketing automation workflow.

 Using workflow in your email marketing software means that you craft a series of emails that deliver the freebie.
 Then those emails follow up with interesting content over some time.

 The lead nurturing sequence needs to take into account what stage of the buyer's journey that your leads are in.
 If you manage to address your subscribers' concerns effectively and demonstrate the value of your offer, some of them will eventually buy.

 5. Cross-sell/Up-sell Sequence

-Either way, the cross-sell/up-sell sequence is used to sell more to a newly-acquired customer.
-So, this sequence is a kind of sales sequence, but it is targeted only to people who have already made a purchase in order to get them to spend more.
+Either way, the cross-sell/up-sell sequence is used to sell more to a newly acquired customer.
+So, this sequence is a kind of sales sequence, but it is targeted only to people who have already purchased to get them to spend more.

 6. Re-Engagement Email Workflow

 As your list grows, there will be people who will stop reading your marketing emails.
 They become disengaged.
 Interests and availability change.
 It is just a fact of life. that you’re going to have people opt-in for your list who then just become disengaged.